LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 App Config: Manage application configuration

+Quick Setup -> Configure for all accounts or one account.

+Need two roles.One role for SSM.
+One role for EC2 to communicate with SSM. \

+AmazonSSMManagedInstanceCore, CloudWatchAgentServerPolicy

+Collect Inventory

+Chhose all instances, or specific instances by tags.

 ### Amazon Macie

 Amazon Macie is a data security and data privacy service that uses machine learning (ML) and pattern matching to discover and protect your sensitive data